 There is also a Medicare Advantage Disenrollment Period.
 This describes the six weeks between January 1 and February 15 each year.
 At this time, people can drop Part C and return to Original Medicare.
 After that, people who only have Medicare Part A and Part B can also pick up a Part D plan for prescriptions if they need to.

 Popular Kinds of Texas Medicare Advantage Plans

-In Texas, most Medicare beneficiaries will select from one of these three kinds of Medicare Advantage plans:
+In Texas, most Medicare beneficiaries will select from one of these popular kinds of Medicare Advantage plans:

 Health Maintenance Organization HMO plans:

 This popular kind of managed care Medicare Advantage plan requires members to get almost all covered health-care with in-network providers.
 An HMO will also require a primary care doctor to give a referral to a specialist.
 They usually offer lower rates and out-of-pocket costs than other kinds of plans.